ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-controller/anim-nodes-playclip.md

 * `Active`: This pin determines whether the node samples its animation clips *at all*.
 Once it gets triggered in a frame, the node starts to sample its animation clips, fades them in etc. If `Loop` is enabled, the playback will repeat as long as the `Active` pin is triggered.
 Once the pin is not triggered anymore, the node will start to fade out its animations.
 Either right away (`ImmediateFadeOut` on) or when it reaches the end of the currently playing clip (`ImmediateFadeOut` off).

-* `Weights`: If this pin is connected to a [bone weight node](anim-nodes-bone-weights.md), then the sampled animation clip is only applied to that part of the character.
+* `Weights`: If this pin is connected to a [bone weight node (TODO)](anim-nodes-bone-weights.md), then the sampled animation clip is only applied to that part of the character.
 This is used to limit playback of an animation to selected body parts.

 * `Speed`: This pin adjusts the overall playback speed.